-The technical studies identified by the study team during Phase 2 will be implemented in accordance with the schedules and budgets also identified in Phase 2.
+The technical studies identified during Phase 2 will be implemented in accordance with the schedules and budgets also identified in Phase 2.
 IFIM study implementation usually can be broken down into four fundamental steps:

-1. Data collection/supplementation
+- 1. Data collection/supplementation

 - 2. Model calibration

 - 3. Predictive simulation

 - 4. Synthesis and integration of results